5 Best Hammock Tents For Summer Camping

 Haven Tent

 Pack a great night’s sleep in the wild.
-The only hammock tent that you can sleep on your back, side, or stomach, COMFORTABLY.
-Patented design creates a lay-flat sleeping platform no matter how you sleep.
-On your back, side, or even your stomach.
+It is the only hammock tent you can sleep in comfortably on your back, side, or stomach.
+The patented design creates a lay-flat sleeping platform that can be used no matter how you sleep on your back, side, or abdomen.

 Love the outdoors & camping but miss your bed?
 Now you can take it with you.

-Each Haven Tent comes with everything you need to ensure you have a great night’s sleep.
+Each Haven Tent has everything you need to ensure a great night’s sleep.
 Each kit includes the hammock body, rainfly, bug net, straps, stakes, and guy lines.
-With our mosquito netting and integrated rainfly, you’ll be comfortable come storm or stars.
+With our mosquito netting and integrated rainfly, you’ll be comfortable coming storms or stars.

 Make sure you only hang from healthy trees.
 Check the canopy for dead branches that could fall.
 We recommend a maximum hang height of 2 feet (60 cm).
 Max weight of 285 lbs

-The Haven Tent sets up quickly and easily.
+The Haven Tent is set up quickly and easily.
 See the video below for our #1 recommendation.

 GRAND TRUNK Air Bivy All-Weather Protection Shelter

-Established in 2001, Grand Truck has been working hard to create gear that allows hikers and campers alike to get outside and explore nature.
+Established in 2001, Grand Truck has been working hard to create gear that allows hikers and campers to explore nature outside.

-Weighing in at about 2.5 lbs, this Grand Trunk hammock tent is lightweight and durable.
-It is made from 20D 400T sil nylon and outfitted with many accessories, such as lightweight aluminum stakes, a Knotless Cordlock suspension system, a stuff sack (for carrying your tent), and a Hexfly rain shelter and Skeeter Beeter XT mosquito netting.
+Weighing about 2.5 lbs, this Grand Trunk hammock tent is lightweight and durable.
+It is made from 20D 400T sil nylon and outfitted with many accessories, such as lightweight aluminum stakes, a Knotless Cordlock suspension system, a stuff sack (for carrying your tent), a Hexfly rain shelter, and Skeeter Beeter XT mosquito netting.

-Considered easy to use and set up, take down, and carry, this is a great tent for the active hiker and even the beginner hammock camper.
+This tent is considered easy to use, set up, take down, and carry, making it an excellent choice for active hikers and even beginner hammock campers.

 Finally, Grand Trunk states that they offer a lifetime warranty on all their products!